bmeviauac01/datadriven/docs/lecture-notes/mongodb/index.md

     Console.WriteLine($"Id: {l.Id}, Name: {l.Name}");
 ```

 Listing is done using the `Find` method.
-The name illustrates MongoDB's philosophy: listing an entire collection is not practical, so there is no simple syntax for it. `Find` requires a search criteria, which is an empty condition condition here to matches everything.
+The name illustrates MongoDB's philosophy: listing an entire collection is not practical, so there is no simple syntax for it. `Find` requires a search criteria, which is an empty condition here to matches everything.

 There are several ways to describe search criteria.